 Reminders for actuaries

 The Supplemental Pension Plans Act and the regulations thereunder remain the main tools allowing to prepare a compliant document.
-Nonetheless, Retraite Québec has some instructions for actuaries.
+Nonetheless, Retraite Québec has some instructions or specifications for actuaries.

 Actuarial valuations